fog-machine/tunnel-server/README.md

 A tunnel server is a server that clients behind firewalls and NATs can connect to.
 The tunnel server forwards incoming traffic to the client through a tunnel.
 Anyone can then connect to the client's computer as if it where publicly available.

-Features Include:
+## Features

 * Tunnels all TCP and UDP traffic
 * Can upgrade HTTP to HTTPS
 * Supports multiple tunnels at one time
-* Forwards incoming traffic to the correct tunnel based off domain and subdomain
+* Forwards incoming traffic to the correct tunnel based off the domain/subdomain of the request
-* Can tunnel through restrictive firewalls and 4G networks
+* Can tunnel through firewalls and 4G networks
 * Managed with a HTTP API
 * Designed as a service than can be deployed in a fleet for easy scalability.
-Tunnel servers are designed to be coordinated with a management service.
+Tunnel servers are designed to be [coordinated with a management service](https://github.com/fog-machine/manager-server)

 ## Setup and Install